The following are important items considered potential risk factors to the development of the businesses of the Gurunavi Group ("the Group").

 The following items are listed in order to actively disclose information to investors and shareholders and include items deemed necessary for investment decisions or for general understanding of the Group's business operations.
 Risks not of critical importance to investment decisions or general understanding of business operations have also been included.
 The Group recognizes that these risk events may occur, and has policies in place to contain them or respond to their occurrence.
 In order to properly evaluate the Group's operating status and future business, it is important to pay careful attention to the following items.
-The forward-looking risk items outlined below are those identified by the company as of update date.
-Furthermore, the following is not an exhaustive list of the risks governing an investment in Gurunavi, Inc. shares.
+The forward-looking risk items outlined below are those identified by the Group as of update date.
+Furthermore, the following is not an exhaustive list of the risks governing an investment in Gurunavi's shares.

 Restaurant promotion service account for 91% of the Group's consolidated sales, and because growth is highly dependent on the number of member restaurants and contract fees of each restaurant, our business performance is influenced by the business environment in the food service industry and changes in sales promotion policies of major accounts.
 Operating results may therefore be adversely affected in the event of events such as declines in the growth in number of member restaurants, or lower contract fees for each restaurant.